-Scientists call this “thermal accumulation,” which is the tendency for the earth, along with its inhabitants, to heat up during the second half of summer.
+Scientists call this thermal accumulation: the tendency for the earth, along with its inhabitants, to heat up during the second half of summer.
 Around mid-August, you may begin to feel accumulation of this inner heat.

-The heat in your body rises, which can result in dry skin, sensitive, irritated and dried-out sinuses, or looser stools.
+Heat in your body rises, which can result in dry skin; sensitive, irritated, and dried-out sinuses; or looser stools.
 In Ayurveda, this is known as upward-moving vata.

-Think, “What can I eat more of?” rather than, “What can I not eat?”
+Think What can I eat more of? rather than What can I not eat?

 I challenge all of you to eat a ridiculous amount of summer vegetables this month.
 This is what your plate should consist of:

-- 1/2 veggies of each meal should be veggies (fresh, raw or lightly steamed).
+- 1/2 veggies (fresh, raw, or lightly steamed)

 - 1/4 protein